oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 Applications which frequently create and close connections should use a connection pool.
 This is important for performance and scalability when applications need to handle a large number of users who do database work for short periods of time but have relatively long periods when the connections are not needed.
 The high availability features of pools also make small pools useful for applications that want a few connections available for infrequent use and requires them to be immediately usable when acquired.
-Applications that would benefit from connection pooling but are too difficult to modify from standalone connections may be able to take advantage of :ref:`implicitpool`.
+Applications that would benefit from connection pooling but are too difficult to modify from the use of standalone connections can take advantage of :ref:`implicitpool`.

 Each node-oracledb process can use one or more connection pools.
 Each pool can contain zero or more connections.
 In addition to providing an immediately